Flow-Scanner/lightning-flow-scanner-core/CONTRIBUTING.md

 - [Report Issue](https://github.com/Flow-Scanner/lightning-flow-scanner-core/issues/new?template=bug_report.md): Report a bug or issue.
 - [Rule Request](https://github.com/Flow-Scanner/lightning-flow-scanner-core/issues/new?template=rule-request.md): Submit a request for a new rule.
-- [Features/Other](https://github.com/Flow-Scanner/lightning-flow-scanner-core/issues/new): Suggest a new feature.
+- [Features/Other](https://github.com/Flow-Scanner/lightning-flow-scanner-core/issues/new): Suggest a new feature or enhancement.

 ###### Platforms - For issues or requests related to specific platforms, use the appropriate link below: